prashubansal/chai-backend/Readme.md

 - User is validated through AccessToken only.
 - But user do not need to enter password to get the new AccessToken everytime, if you have your RefreshToken then hit a specific end point, if the user's RefreshToken and DB's RefreshToken matches, it will give the user a new AccessToken.

+## Join subscription model with user model (Left Join)

+- Join means => subscription se jitni bhi info milti hai usko join kar do user ke andar

+### Aggregation Pipelines

+An aggregation pipeline consists of one or more stages that process documents:

+Each stage performs an operation on the input documents.
+For example, a stage can filter documents, group documents, and calculate values.

+The documents that are output from a stage are passed to the next stage.

+### Video:20

+Task -> subscription se jitni bhi info milti hai usko join kardo users ke andar bhi

+## Overview

+## Assignments after completing series
+Video24

+##